 5 | Elizabeth Berkley also did both Mario Lopez and Mark-Paul Gosselaar… but only once Tiffani-Amber Thiessen was done

-Berkley doesn’t get a ton of ink in the book — you almost perceive that Diamond has sympathy for her post-SBTB career being almost entirely a spiral of hooker roles spurred by her decision to do Showgirls.
+Berkley doesn’t get a ton of ink in his Diamond’s autobiography — you almost perceive that he has sympathy for her post-SBTB career being almost entirely a spiral of hooker roles spurred by her decision to do Showgirls.

 He does, however, mention that, once Thiessen was done with Lopez and Gosselaar, Berkley decided she wanted to get with both of them too.
 He says “there was a desperation to [her] ho’ing, like she had a lot of catching up to do.”